Mauricio-17/Mauricio-17/README.md

 - 📫 How to reach me **mauricio_s7@outlook.com - mau.solis@gmail.com**

-- ⚡ Fun fact **I started loving code when I was in the First cycle of the college**
+- ⚡ Fun fact **I started loving code when I was in the First cycle in college**

 <h3 align="left">Connect with me:</h3>
 <p align="left">